DPKG

 What is DPKG?

-In a nutshell, DPKG is a low-level system tool to extract, analyze, unpack, install or remove .deb files.
+DPKG is a low-level system tool used to extract, analyze, unpack, install, and remove .deb files on Debian-based Linux distributions.

-A deb file is an archive that contains data.
-It is used to easily distribute and install programs for Linux Debian and derivatives.
+A .deb file is an archive that contains packaged data.
+It provides a standard way to distribute and install software on Debian and its derivatives (such as Ubuntu).

 <name>_<version>-<revision>_<architecture>.deb

-• <name> – the name of your application;
+• <name> — the name of the application

-• <version> – the version number of your application;
+• <version> — the version number of the application

-• <revision> – the version number of the current deb package;
+• <revision> — the revision number of the deb package itself

 mkdir hello_1.0-1_arm64